 The Dreaming Lodge Ceremony

 The dreaming lodge ceremony takes place in the mind.
-More specifically, within the subconscious realm.
-In preparation for the ceremony, several layers of conscious activities must be experienced in order to access the doorway to the subconscious.
+More specifically, within the subconscious or habitual mind realm.
+In preparation for the ceremony, several layers of conscious activities must be experienced in order to access the doorway to the habitual mind.
 Many of the Indigenous ceremonies go to the subconscious part of existence, knowing everything is housed in this lodge.
 This is the only place where spirit can be accessed at a much deeper (or higher) level of knowing.
 Into the realm of spirit law.

 The Ceremonial Guide (Facilitator)

 The ceremonial guide is there to facilitate the entire experience in a safe, respectful manner.
 He will lead the partakers through four distinct phases of development including visitation, conscious revelations, dreaming lodge experience and debrief.
 These four parts of the experience concludes in the awareness of placing seed or seeds (goals, achievements, desire, milestones, etc.) in the subconscious for growth.
 What you invent or create in your subconscious must manifest according to spirit law!

 The partakers follow the guide’s instructions.
 Critical review or assessment is suspended until the experience is complete.
 New insight, understanding and revelations are common all along the way, however each discovery is as unique as each individual participating in the program.